Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 71. Krell, David Farrell.
 1975.
 "On the Manifold Meaning of Alétheia: Brentano, Aristotle, Heidegger."
 Research in Phenomenology no. 5:77-94.

-Reprinted in D. F. Krell - Intimations of mortality.
-Time, truth, and finitude in Heidegger's thinking of Being - Penn State Press, 1986, pp. 67-79 with the title: The manifold meaning of alétheia.
+Reprinted in D. F. Krell, Intimations of Mortality.
+Time, Truth, and Finitude in Heidegger's Thinking of Being, University Park: Pennsylvania State Press, 1986, pp. 67-79 with the title: The Manifold Meaning of Alétheia.

 Revised and updated edition translated from German by Graham Harman.